matthewfriedrichs/ComfyUI-ThoughtBubble/README.md

 * **Visual Prompting**: Ditch the single text box.
 Create, move, and resize "thought bubbles" on an infinite canvas.
 * **Dynamic Commands**: Use a simple yet powerful command syntax to reference other boxes, create negative prompts, use wildcards, and even implement conditional logic.
+* **Custom Variables & Controls**: Create "Controls" boxes to define your own stateful variables.
+Set their behavior (increment, decrement, randomize, fixed value) and link them to commands for advanced sequential and conditional prompting.
-* **Sequential Iteration**: A new `iterator` widget on the node allows you to step through lists sequentially across multiple generations.
+* **Sequential Iteration**: step through lists sequentially across multiple generations using the run counter or a variable from a control box.
 * **LoRA Autocomplete**: The editor will automatically suggest LoRA names as you type `lora(...)`.
 * **Wildcard Support**: Integrates with a `user/wildcards` directory to pull random lines from your own text files.
 * **Seedable Randomness**: The `seed` input on the node ensures that any random choices (from wildcards or random number generation) are repeatable.